cybertraining-dsc/su21-reu-369/project/index.md

 ## 3. Other People Works

 The research of others work has made a huge imapact to this project starting from data to important knowledge needed to conduct the project.
-With research we were able to witness what affects of many fay to day activites we part take in, that we did not know could affect us.
-The "Cervical Cancer Diagnosis Using a Chicken Swarm Optimization Based Machine Learning Method," was a big aid throught the project explaing the stages of cervical cancer, ways to be treated, and the affects it may cause.
-With the data that was used from
+With the various research sites, we were able to witness what the affects various day to day activtie affect women long term.
+The Cervical Cancer Diagnosis Using a Chicken Swarm
+Optimization Based Machine Learning Method, was a big aid throught the project explaing the stages of cervical cancer, ways it can be treated, and the affects it may cause.
+With the data that was used from UCI Machine we were able to find efficent up to data correlated to machine learning

 ## 4. Correlation Between Data